ray-project/ray/doc/source/tune/_tutorials/tune-distributed.rst

 checkpoints from remote nodes more often.
 This will lead to more robust trial recovery, but it will also lead to more synchronization overhead (as SHH is usually slow).

+As in the first case, the driver (on the head node) will have access to all checkpoints locally for further processing.

 .. _tune-distributed-spot: